 Representing Google Cloud and DeepMind at “AI, Ethics, & Society”

-Note: our research paper was first published the Cornell University Journal of Technology and Society.
+Note: our research paper was first published at Cornell University Journal of Technology and Society.

 This journal, hosted by Cornell University’s Department of Science & Technology Studies, emphasizes interdisciplinary analysis across domains like digital labor, ethics, AI policy, and environmental tech design.
 Research featured in the journal typically examines how new and existing technologies influence culture.